Manage System Switching¶

 If you run into a situation where you are out of CPU credits, you can end your session (“Close session”) and then start a new session.
 However, if you encounter this frequently you will need to either lower your CPU load (e.g. run at a lower resolution) or move to a more powerful instance type (e.g. move from an Air 4GB to an Air 8GB instance).

-In situations where you know you will be utilizing the CPU very heavily for extended periods of time, you may also want to consider using the Pro 16GB instance type which does not use a CPU credit system and therefore is never throttled.
+In situations where you know you will be utilizing the CPU very heavily for extended periods of time, you may also want to consider using the T3 version of the Air 4GB or Air 8GB instance types which do not use a CPU credit system and therefore is never throttled.